ironhacks/docs/docs/1-Platform-Documentation/hack-setup.md

 - additional fields - each field created adds an additional question and text input field to the submission.
 Each field can optionally be set as required.
 - submission files - each file field added to the submission sets the filename and extension that is allowed to be uploaded in the submission form.
 File fields may optionally be set as required.
 - submission enabled - submissions must be set to `enabled` to be active.
 If the submission is not enabled, they will be present in the submission list but participants will not be able to use the form or upload files.
 - solution file - each submission accepts a single file attachment for internal use only to be used in the scoring process.
 Currently this is used for file management and retrieval purposes only.

+## Hack Results

+__Results Dashboard Document__

+The results page features a single markdown editor that can be used to display information about the results area below the scores section of the results dashboard.
+Information about the scoring processes or detailed information about how certain metrics are created are typically shown along with the scores.

+__Submission Results Editor__

+Every submission created has an entry in the admin results area which also shows if that result set has been published yet.
+Submission scores are computed outside of the platform and uploaded via the results editor.
+In the results editor area admin users can paste the submission results set into the field, validate the content (checks for syntax errors only), and save the results to the database.

+After the results are saved, they can be downloaded again by hitting the download button and the stats button downloads a summary statistics report.

+Results saved in the admin results editor are not displayed in the participant dashboard until they are published by hitting the "Publish Results".
+This is intended to allow for work in progress and checking for correctness before they are seen by the users.